-Director of Language Department
+Director of Settlement, Social Services and Language

 Our English as a Second Language program teaches students to improve their English speaking, listening, reading and writing skills.
 Students learn English quickly and have ample opportunity to speak and participate in English discussions and exercises.
 Services are available to Canadian citizens, landed immigrants, convention refugees or refugee claimants with a study permit.
 Students must be 18 years of age or older.